foliant-docs/foliantcontrib.utils.chapters/README.md

         - specs/classes.md
 ```

-In this case if we try to find the title of the `req.md` chapter:
+If we try to find the title of the `req.md` chapter:

 ```python
 >>> chapters.get_chapter_title('req.md')